DerivKit logo black ForecastKit#

 The Fisher matrix can be inverted to yield the Cramér–Rao lower bound [2] on the parameter covariance matrix under the assumption that the likelihood is locally Gaussian near its maximum.
 In this approximation, the inverse Fisher matrix provides a lower bound on the achievable variances of unbiased parameter estimators, independent of the specific inference algorithm used.
 As a result, Fisher matrix methods offer a fast and computationally efficient way to forecast expected parameter constraints without performing full likelihood sampling.

-Interpretation: The Fisher matrix provides a fast, local forecast of expected parameter constraints under a Gaussian likelihood approximation.
+The Fisher matrix provides a fast, local forecast of expected parameter constraints under a Gaussian likelihood approximation.

 Generalized Gaussian Fisher#